Datathon23-Mango-Challenge/Datathon23-Mango/README.md

 The Main Page of OutfitGPT serves as the entry point for users to input their preferences and generate outfits.
 The following elements are featured on the Main Page:

-### Input Preferences

-Generated patterns are created using the following main parameters:

-- **Colors:** Select preferred colors for different clothing items.
-- **Family Members:** Choose the family members of clothing items (e.g., tops, bottoms, shoes).
-- **Style Preferences:** Indicate the desired style, such as casual, formal, sporty, etc.

 ### Random Values and Seed

 For added spontaneity and creativity, users have random values in the outfit main page to use as seed.
 They can also specify a seed using the search bar (not implemented, will use same function).